Industry News

 Context

 PulseUp is launching a new mobile app dedicated to fitness and wellbeing.
-This app offers personalised training programmes, performance tracking, and nutritional advice.
+The app offers personalised training programmes, performance tracking and nutritional advice.

-The objective is to position the app as an accessible and motivating solution for people wanting to resume physical activity.
-The marketing campaign must build brand awareness and encourage app downloads.
+The aim is to position the app as an accessible and motivating solution for people looking to get back into sport.
+The marketing campaign will need to build brand awareness and encourage app downloads.

 Project objectives